avsm/oxcaml-icfp-tutorial/slides/index.md

 Example properties

-- A value is stack allocated
+- A value doesn't escape the region

-- A mutable value is read only
+- A value is unique

 {pause center}